nowsecure/mobile-incident-response/en/tools/open-source-ir-tools.md

 In addition to the list of OSS Process/Incident Management tools that we linked to in the previous section, there are also commercial tools available such as [Resilient's Incident Response Platform](https://www.resilientsystems.com/).
 This can be used to help automate the IR process, by integrating directly with other prevention and detection systems that are already in place.
 It helps teams track incidents and offers dashboards and reporting reatures to provide status updates to various groups.

-### Continual Analysis
+### Continuous Monitoring Analysis
 [NowSecure's Protect mobile application](https://www.nowsecure.com/protect/), when installed in advance of a mobile incident, can help establish a device, OS, and app baseline.
 When used within an organization, it provides an administrative dashboard that can allow access to aggregated security scores, network data, and vulnerability analytics.
 In the event of an incident, this data can then be used to pinpoint what went wrong and when.

 [zANTI](https://github.com/Zimperium/zanti_plugins): zANTI is a mobile penetration testing toolkit that lets security managers assess the risk level of a network

-### Device Acquisition / Analysis:  Most commercial forensics tools offer both the ability to perform a device acquisition as well as built in analysis tools.
+### Device Acquisition / Analysis
+Most commercial forensics tools offer both the ability to perform a device acquisition as well as have built in analysis tools.
+A sample of these tools are listed here:

 * [NowSecure Forensics](https://www.nowsecure.com/forensics/) (iOS / Android)
 * [Cellebrite](http://www.cellebrite.com/Mobile-forensics)
 * [XRY](https://www.msab.com/products/xry/)